 Tackling climate change is the greatest challenge of our time and the clock is ticking.

 In 2020, Digest of UK Energy Statistics showed that transport continues to be the highest emitters of greenhouse gases in the UK, accounting for more than a quarter of all carbon emissions in the UK.
 As a Transmission network owner, National Grid will play a crucial role in enabling transport to decarbonise and help the UK deliver its net zero carbon emissions target by 2050.

 As the owner and operator of the transmission network, National Grid is poised to facilitate and help drive the transition to cleaner transport in the UK by bringing the right people together, to have the right conversations and shape future solutions.

 All modes of transport will need to decarbonise, no matter the scale and complexity.
 We are confident that we can make a difference, but huge changes are needed and fast to enable the transition to clean transport.
 Significant energy infrastructure is required connecting transport hubs, managing the supply and demand (electricity system operator) and supporting alternative fuels, e.g. hydrogen

 Read our summary of what we’ve been up to in the transport decarbonisation space across our UK and US businesses.

 On 14 July 2021, the UK Government published its Transport Decarbonisation Plan (TDP).
 The plan sets out Government’s decarbonisation ambitions and commitments for all transport sectors (cars, vans, HGVs, buses, rail, maritime and aviation).
 We acknowledge that this is the beginning of a complex process to deliver the policy and infrastructure needed to enable this transition.

 Government also released the Hydrogen Strategy for the UK on 17 August 2021, which explores the critical role that hydrogen will play in the UK’s transition to net zero.

-To find out how these plans and strategies impact each transport sector, and to get a feel for what we’ve been doing to support this transition, click on the icons below.
+Find out how these plans and strategies impact each transport sector and get a feel for what we’ve been doing to support this transition below.

 At National Grid, we are aware that the transition to cleaner transport might seem daunting.
 This section will outline some of the questions we are frequently asked by businesses and consumers.